 This is a static pdf file version of the map that can be viewed and printed without an internet connection in the field.
 It can be displayed on any mobile device and taken to the MNRA for viewing.
+It takes a short while to download, so be patient.
 It doesn’t have the geolocation feature of the Android Application below.

 For a customized view with trail overlays.
 If you are using Windows, you can use the Snipping Tool to capture the image of the map you want and print that out.

 This application features an interactive map that can be installed on any Android device (we’re working on one for the iPhone).
 Then, you can bring it to the MNRA and the geolocation feature is employed with the satellite imagery overlay opening up to your location and displays “you are here”.
 You can then navigate your way through the area.